jeff-wolff/jw-site/src/pages/vans/index.md

 twt: "0,0,0"
 tfbg: "#1c1c1c"
 ---
-Vans is a popular skateboard shoe manufacturer and apparel company based in Santa Ana, CA.
+- Vans is a popular skateboard shoe manufacturer and apparel company based in Santa Ana, CA.

-We created a large scrollable timeline to showcase the history of Vans for their 50<sup>th</sup> anniversary.
+- I was responsible for the front-end development of Vans' new about page.

-I was responsible for the front-end development of Vans' new about page.
+- We created a large scrollable timeline to showcase the history of Vans for their 50<sup>th</sup> anniversary.